Article by: Claire Wentz of Caring From Afar

 Indeed, those who have family to look after can take care of their responsibilities from afar with relative ease—to a certain degree, that is.
 And of course, while there is still nothing like personal care and interaction, in today’s world, this isn’t such a bad alternative at all.
 Let’s explore the many ways that you can use technology to care for the people who rely on you, despite the distance.

 Providing for needs

-No doubt, among the bigger challenges of having to look after someone when you’re not in the same place is ensuring that they have the supplies and care they need to live happily, safely, and comfortably daily.
+No doubt, among the bigger challenges of having to provide long-distance caregiving for someone close is ensuring that they have the supplies and support they need to live happily, safely, and comfortably daily.
 This can run the gamut from food to medication—pretty much just about every staple that you can think of, really.
 Thank heavens for online shopping, as this all but single-handedly solves the problem.

 Case in point, a prevailing worry is always whether a loved one who is a senior or has a medical condition is eating right and getting sufficient sustenance.
 With this in mind, it can be smart to sign your loved one up for a local grocery or meal delivery service.
 In many areas, trusted retailers like Costco offers same-day delivery of fresh food for as little as $35, so not only is it convenient, it’s very affordable, too.

 Of course, you probably spend a lot of time worrying about your loved one’s safety, especially if they’re aging in place.
 After all, even in the safety of their own homes, there are still risks lying in wait, particularly for those with mobility issues and physical limitations.
 And though you can of course take measures to ensure that their home is senior-accessible, it’s still nothing compared to being physically around to keep them safe.